nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 const result = JSON.parse(solveSat(array));
 ```

-The `result` will either successful and contain a `data` array or fail and have a `details` message.
+The `result` will either be successful and contain a `data` array or fail and have a `details` message.
 If it succeeds the `result.data` will be an array with all the numbers of the variables being either positive (meaning they are true) or negative (meaning they are false).

 To sum up if you want to solve a problem in boolean logic you need: